SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 ## optional binding

-Omit the article: "use optional binding", not "use an optional binding".
+Omit the article: “use optional binding”, not “use an optional binding”.

 ## passive voice